djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: What I'm Doing Right Now
 ---

+15 Mar 2013 | Met Abe at Outlier in Brooklyn to thank him.
+[Here he is](http://localhost:9778/posts/outlier).

 15 Mar 2013 | Mad, fast, deep love for this city.

 15 Mar 2013 | Slept for 12 hours straight.
 Was that tuckered.